rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The power of the **epistemic disjunctive fusion** operator, for instance, is indeed impressive.
 When two arguments prove the *Truthfulness* of a logical statement, their fusion will be **True**.
 When two arguments prove the **Falseness** of the statement, their fusion will be **False**, However, when they provide conjointly a proof of Falseness and and a proof of Truthfulness, their fusion will be **indeterminate** (zero knowledge).
 It is worthwhile noticing again the essential computational role this indeterminate **zero** value is taking on in such a *Bachet* computer.

-Remarquable is even more the unexpected **Condorcet Consistency** of the Bachet polarised ranking scores which allows us to effectively reveal, with the :py:class:`~transitiveDigraphs.PartialBachetRanking` constructor, the transitive part of any given bipolar-valued digraph.
+Remarquable is even more the unexpected **Condorcet Consistency** of the *polarised* Bachet ranking scores which allows us to effectively reveal, with the :py:class:`~transitiveDigraphs.PartialBachetRanking` constructor, the transitive part of any given bipolar-valued digraph.

 ..............................................